dajhub/dajhub.github.io/content/blog/sddm/index.md

 129	TimeFormat="hh:mm AP"
 ```

-The changes I have made to the config file
+The changes made to the config file:

 ```bash
 line 21 BgSource="backgrounds/light-blue-layers.jpg" #changed the background